samfoo/spite-game/index.markdown

 last play.

-If the fake joker pile is exhausted, further actions that would have caused a player to earn fake joker(s), including any shortfall in the current claim, shall cause that player to earn the next card(s) from the deck.
-Such cards are also not part of the player's regular hand, but can only be played face-up, and are not considered fake jokers for the purpose of card ranking.
+If the fake joker pile is exhausted, further actions that would have caused a player to earn fake joker(s), including any shortfall in the current reward, shall cause that player to earn the next card(s) from the deck.
+Such cards are also not part of the player's regular hand, but can only be played face-up as their natural face value, and are not considered fake jokers for the purpose of card ranking or game restrictions.

 A hand consisting of 5 or more face-down fake jokers can beat any hand and is not subject to any game state restrictions such as [lower](#game-direction) or [consec](#consecutives).
 Such a hand can only be beaten by a hand consisting of a larger number of fake jokers, regardless of current game direction.
-This does not affect the requirement for the ["unbeatable"](#suited-consec) announcement.
-A player may not [come-at-me](#come-at-me) when playing such a hand.
+This does not affect the requirement to announce ["unbeatable"](#suited-consec) by preceding players when appropriate.
+A player may not [come-at-me](#come-at-me) or announce "unbeatable" when playing such a hand.

 ### The Bounty Card